rad31/cmpt353-data-science-project/README.md

 The files in `src/` are used to manipulate and extract data from the .csv's inside `src/data/`.
 The files in `src/extract/` produce the extracted .csv's from the .csv's that are in /data.
 Which are then further refined by the files in `src/clean/` which produce the cleaned .csv's, that are used by the files in `src/models/` to produce the models.
 All scripts should be run from their nearest parent directory.
 For instance, to run the `clean-data.py` script, the user should be within `src/clean/` directory before calling the script.

 The files in `src/extract/` and `src/clean` are written in python, using spark, as we are using fairly large amounts of data.
+Note that prior to executing either the `src/extract/extract-covid-hosp-data.py` or `extract-stay-at-home-data.py` scripts, the datasets must be downloaded from the sources provided in the reference section and placed in the `data/raw` directory.
 The command to run these scripts are:
 ```
 spark-submit <file_name>
 ```